Merthyr Rising: Events

-Having sent messengers, who had started strikes in Northern Monmouthshire, Neath and Swansea Valleys, the riots reached their peak.
-However, panic had spread to the family oriented and peaceful town folk, who had now started to flee what was an out-of- control town.
-With the rioters arranging a mass meeting for Sunday 6th, the government representatives in Penydarren House managed to split the rioters' council.
-When 450 troops marched to the mass meeting at Waun above Dowlais with levelled weapons, the meeting dispersed and the riots were effectively over.
+Having sent messengers, who had started strikes in Northern Monmouthshire, Neath and Swansea Valleys, the political insurrection reached its peak.
+However, a number of those uninvolved had now started to flee the town under protestor control.
+With the protestors arranging a mass meeting for Sunday 6th, the government representatives in Penydarren House managed to split the protestors' council.
+When 450 troops marched to the mass meeting at Waun above Dowlais with levelled weapons, the meeting dispersed and the political protests were effectively over.